AndyDentFree/kotlyrical/Kolapsilist/README.md

 - platforms checked: Android, iOS, Desktop

 [k1]: https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-create-first-app.html#create-a-project-using-the-wizard

+Note: I have put this sample on hold because I ran into a stupid build error (relating to cross-platform GUIDs) and don't have time to sort it out for a few weeks.

+I'm also trying the commercial [Compose Examples](https://composeexamples.com/components/application-ui/components/expandablelists) list snippet instead, to accelerate shipping a robust application.

+Most of `CMPGotcha` stuff has probably been solved with the release of CMP v1.7.0 as you can see over in [PreviewablePic](../PreviewablePic/README.md)

 ## Web Wizard-generated README
 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.